Quantiles, Ranks and Signs in Metric Spaces: Numerical study

 \item[(3)] The Wasserstein space $W_2$ equipped with the Wasserstein distance defined in equation~\eqref{eq:WassDist} with $p=2$.
-Here each sample point $\Xb_i$ is a Gaussian distribution $\mathcal{N}(0, \sigma_i^2)$ with $\sigma_i$ being generated from the following distributions.
+Here, each sample point $\Xb_i$ is a Gaussian distribution $\mathcal{N}(0, \sigma_i^2)$ with $\sigma_i$ being generated from the following distributions.
 We set $n = 200$, $N = 3000$.
-Scatterplots of $\sigma_i$ for $i = 1, \ldots, N$, the corresponding quantile contours and the small-sample quantiles are demonstrated in Figures~\ref{Fig:WassUnif} and \ref{Fig:WassBeta} in Appendix~\ref{App.simQuantile} for the cases (i) and (ii), respectively. \begin{itemize} \item[(i)] The uniform distribution $U(0, 1)$. \item[(ii)] The beta distribution Beta$(2, 5)$. \end{itemize}
+Scatterplots of $\sigma_i$ for $i = 1, \ldots, N$, the corresponding quantile contours, and the small-sample quantiles are demonstrated in Figures~\ref{Fig:WassUnif} and \ref{Fig:WassBeta} in Section~\ref{App.simQuantile} in the Supplementary material for the cases (i) and (ii), respectively. \begin{itemize} \item[(i)] The uniform distribution $U(0, 1)$. \item[(ii)] The beta distribution Beta$(2, 5)$. \end{itemize}

-\item[(4)] Space of symmetric positive defintive (SPD) matrices equipped with the affine-invariant Riemannian metric defined in equation~\eqref{eq:SPDdist}.
+\item[(4)] Space of symmetric positive definite (SPD) matrices equipped with the affine-invariant Riemannian metric defined in equation~\eqref{eq:SPDdist}.
 Letting $\X_i = ((x_{i}, y_{i})^\top, (y_i, z_i)^\top)$, $x_{i}, y_{i}, z_{i}$ are generated from a log-normal distribution.
 We set $n = 500$, $N = 3000$.
 Scatterplots of $(x_i, y_i, z_i)^\top$ and the corresponding metric quantiles are demonstrated in the right panel of Figure~\ref{Fig:S2tanvMF}.

 \item[(5)] The collection of phylogenetic trees equipped with the BHV distance.
-We consider the simplest tree space $\mathbb{T}^{3}$ with three leaves and one interior edges.
+We consider the simplest tree space $\mathbb{T}^{3}$ with three leaves and one interior edge.
 In our simulation, 80\% trees lie on the second branch, and 10\% trees lie on the remaining branch, respectively.
 We choose $n = 500$, $N = 12000$.
-Figure~\ref{fig:tree_rbeta} in Appendix~\ref{App.simQuantile} presents scatterplots for the random tree observations and the corresponding metric quantiles. \end{enumerate}
+Figure~\ref{fig:tree_rbeta} in Section~\ref{App.simQuantile} in the Supplementary material presents scatterplots for the random tree observations and the corresponding metric quantiles. \end{enumerate}

-For the Euclidean space, we observe that the population quantile contours nicely conform to the shape of the underlying distribution for the spherical Gaussian and skew-$t_3$ cases, where both the skewness and heavy-tails are presented.
-Moreover, the empirical global quantiles demonstrate great finite-sample performance as they all lie close to their population quantiles, which is consistent with Proposition~\ref{Prop.ConsistGlobal} and Proposition~\ref{Prop.Global}.
+For the Euclidean space, we observe that the population quantile contours nicely conform to the shape of the underlying distribution for the spherical Gaussian and skew-$t_3$ cases, where both the skewness and heavy tails are presented.
+Moreover, the empirical global quantiles demonstrate excellent finite-sample performance as they all lie close to their population quantiles, which is consistent with Proposition~\ref{Prop.ConsistGlobal} and Proposition~\ref{Prop.Global}.